-Cloud Access Software has longstanding support for select non-virtualized Windows or Linux workstations as called out in the GPU Requirements of the agent guides.
-For more information, see the agent guides in the HP Anyware Support.
+Cloud Access Software has longstanding support for select non-virtualized Windows or Linux workstations as called out in the GPU Requirements for Cloud Access Software Windows or Linux systems.
+Read here for further details on deploying Cloud Access Software.

 Other Standalone Computers running Windows with consumer grade GPUs